-- metamerism, which is a slight shift in color when the print is viewed at an angle
+- metamerism, which is a slight shift in color when the image is viewed at an angle

-- pigment ink isn’t as vibrant as the dye-based ink colors
+- pigment ink isn’t as vibrant as the dye-based colors

 How This Analysis Was Conducted:

-With so many printer manufacturers out there offering a vast range of products – starting from print from mobile portable printers to the very large format 64-inch printers, there are hundreds of printers out there in the market that suit every person’s need.
-Cost is similarly diverse with printers starting from below $50 to consumers being able to purchase printers that cost well over $10,000 and everything in between.
+With so many printer manufacturers out there offering a vast range of products – starting from mobile portable printers to the very large format photo printers like the 64-inch printers used for large format printing, there are hundreds out there in the market that suit every person’s need.
+Cost is similarly diverse starting from below $50 to consumers being able to purchase ones that cost well over $10,000 and everything in between.
 As with most photography accessories, all printers are not the same but come with a variety of ink systems, technologies, and print sizes.

-While some printers use the best quality pigment-based ink and printhead technology, they do cost more.
-Conversely, there are some printers that favor lower cost over more features.
-Unfortunately, we found that lower cost printers, in particular, do not produce acceptable quality black and white images.
+While some printers use excellent quality pigment-based ink and printhead technology, they do cost more.
+Conversely, there are some that favor lower cost over more features.
+Unfortunately, we found that lower cost devices, in particular, do not produce acceptable quality black and white prints.

-So we focussed our attention on printers that are not overly large but could produce at least 13 to 17 inch-wide prints.
-We wanted those printers that performed best not only for color but also black and white images and finally, we also focussed on printers that could consistently provide high-quality images that you’d be proud to see displayed on your wall, hanging in a gallery or sold to clients.
+So we focussed our attention on the best photo printers that are not overly large but could produce at least 13 to 17 inch-wide prints.
+We wanted those that performed great not only for color but also monochrome images and finally, we also focussed on products that could consistently provide high-quality images that you’d be proud to see displayed on your wall, hanging in a gallery or sold to clients.

-The top line of printers that were analyzed fell broadly into two manufacturers – Canon and Epson – with a few of their printers making it to the top of the group.
-We also looked into one of HP’s professional line of printers, the HP Photosmart 8750 Professional, as this met the specifications we were looking for.
+The top line of printers that were analyzed fell broadly into two manufacturers – Canon and Epson – with a few of their devices making it to the top of the group.
+We also looked into one of HP’s professional line, the HP Photosmart 8750 Professional, as this met the specifications we were looking for.

-Some of the reasons that other manufacturers did not make it through our analysis stage include the use of fewer ink colors meaning that these options could not provide the color gamut required, or the ink type used was not of a high enough quality.
-Further, some printers used laser and LED, thermal printing or dye sublimation – these technologies currently lack the quality required, particularly in printing monochrome photographs.
-Finally, we did not include printers that are not dedicated photo printers.
+Some of the reasons that other manufacturers did not make it through our analysis stage include the use of fewer colors meaning that these options could not provide the color gamut required, or the ink type used was not of a high enough quality.
+Further, some printers used laser and LED, thermal or dye sublimation – these technologies currently lack the print quality required, particularly for monochrome photographs.
+Finally, we did not include ones that are not dedicated to printing photos.

-The criteria taken into account while analyzing the contenders for best photo printer were:
+The criteria taken into account while analyzing the contenders for highest quality photo printer were:

-- Printing technology – this is very important as the printhead technology determines the quality of the print that is produced and determines whether there will be wastage of paper or ink.
-Printing technology also impacts potential maintenance issues and the print speed
+- Printing technology – since the printhead technology determines the best print quality and determines whether there will be wastage of paper or ink we looked more into this criteria.
+This also impacts potential maintenance issues and the printing speed

-- Maximum print size – we understand that many people want to print out larger format prints, whether they are professionals or enthusiastic amateurs, therefore we looked at a maximum print size of 17 inches that is required in many galleries, but we also looked at a few 13-inch-wide printers.
+- Maximum print size – we understand that many people want to produce larger format prints, whether they are professionals or enthusiastic amateurs, therefore we looked at a maximum print size or paper size of 17 inches that is required in many galleries, and also at a few 13-inch-wide devices.

-- Ink type – the ink type is a major deciding factor for the quality of the prints, be they color or monochrome images, and we have looked mostly at only pigment based inks, but also checked two printers with dye-based inks.
+- Ink type – this is a major deciding factor for the quality of the images, be they color or monochrome images, and we have looked mostly at only pigment ink printers, but also checked two with dye-based inks.

-- Ink palette and Chroma Optimizer – The high the number of inks the printer uses while printing, the broader the color gamut the printer can capture.
-Thus this became another crucial factor that we have taken into account while deciding on the best printer along with the Chroma Optimizer that helps create amazing quality prints.
+- Ink palette and Chroma Optimizer – The higher the number of inks the printer uses, the broader the color gamut it can capture.
+Thus this became another crucial factor that we have taken into account along with the Chroma Optimizer that helps create amazing quality photos.

-- Roll feeder – if you are someone who is into printing panoramas, then a printer with a roll feeder attachment will help you print on rolls of paper up to 129 inches long depending on the printer.
+- Roll feeder – if you are someone who wants to print panoramas, then a device with a roll feeder attachment will help you print on rolls of paper up to 129 inches long depending.
 However, beware, you may have to buy the roll feed adapter as an optional attachment at an extra cost.

-- Print speed – the more nozzles and bigger the printhead, the higher the printing speed and this ensures that you get high quality 17 inches prints in less than 5 minutes.
+- Print speed – the more nozzles and bigger the printhead, the higher the printing speed and this ensures that you get superb quality 17 inches photos in less than 5 minutes.

-Taking the above criteria into consideration, we have eliminated the HP Photosmart 8750 Professional, although a decent printer, it comes with nine dye-based ink colors that are delivered in tricolor cartridges which is a high waste technology, because, if one of the inks in the tricolor cartridge runs out, you will end up disposing of the entire cartridge wasting any remaining ink in the remaining two cartridges, this can be a concern increasing costs.
-Further, the HP Photosmart 8750 Professional prints only up to a maximum of 13 inches wide which means if you need prints larger than 13 inches, then you will need to get the help of professional print services.
+Taking the above criteria into consideration, we have eliminated the HP Photosmart 8750 Professional.
+Why?
+Although a decent device, it comes with nine dye-based colors that are delivered in tricolor cartridges which is a high waste technology, because, if one of the inks in the tricolor cartridge runs out, you will end up disposing of the entire cartridge wasting any remaining ink in the remaining two cartridges, this can be a concern with increasing ink costs.
+Further, the HP Photosmart 8750 Professional prints only up to a maximum of 13 inches wide which means if you need images larger than 13 inches, then you will need to get the help of professional services.

-Excluding HP from the list, the remaining printers were all various models from Canon or Epson as most of their 13” or 17” wide carriage printers came with quality pigment-based ink systems with three to five colors for monochrome printing making them the best printers for not only color, but also black and white photo printing.
-Some of these printers come with a total of 12 ink tanks (11 colors + 1 Chroma Optimizer) so they can print a broad color gamut and have uniform glossiness protecting the printed products from getting damaged.
-Two of Canon’s printers were the best at this range, but we have eliminated one due to the fact that it is extremely large compared with the other printers, occupying an enormous amount of space and weighing in at around 44 kg!
+Excluding HP from the list, the remaining devices were all various models from Canon or Epson as most of their 13” or 17” wide carriage ones came with quality pigment-based ink systems with three to five colors for monochrome making them the most desirable for not only color, but also monochrome photo printing.
+Some of these printers come with a total of 12 tanks (11 colors + 1 Chroma Optimizer) so they can reproduce a broad color gamut and have uniform glossiness protecting the printed products from getting damaged.
+Two of Canon’s were the best at this range, but we have eliminated one due to the fact that it is extremely large comparatively, occupying an enormous amount of space and weighing about 44 kg!

-A Note About Very Large Printers: A general rule with really large format printers like the 36” and 44” wide printers are that they are designed for graphics, maps, scientific renderings or where the printing is related to technical information.
-As a result, these printers are very large and come with a smaller number of ink cartridges – these very large format printers produce a narrow color gamut compared with printers that are dedicated to photo printing.
-As we are looking for the best photo printer for most photographers, we decided, therefore, to omit these machines from our analysis.
+A Note About Very Large Printers: A general rule with really large format machines like the 36” and 44” wide are that they are designed for graphics, maps, scientific renderings or technical information.
+As a result, these devices are very large and come with a smaller number of cartridges and produce a narrow color gamut compared with printers that are dedicated to photos.
+As we are looking for the highest quality photo printer for most professional photographers, we decided, therefore, to omit these machines from our analysis.